fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

       <li>Network File System (NFS) for Linux instances and linux-based applications in multi-AZ.</li>
       <li>Shared File storage service using EC2.</li>
       <li>It is considered highly available, scalable, expensive, pay per use (Expensive).</li>
+      <li>Easy to set up, scale, and cost-optimize file storage in the Amazon Cloud</li>
       <li>Tiers: frequent access (Standard) and not frequent access (IA)</li>
       <li>EFS Infrequent Access (EFS-IA) is a storage class that is cost-optimized for files not accessed and has lower cost than EFS standard.
 It is based on the last access.
 You can use a policy to move a file from EFS Standard to EFS-IA.</li>
       <li>Encryption at rest using KMS</li>